clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Post Port Scans.md

 Nmap done: 1 IP address (1 host up) scanned in 2.21 seconds
 ```
-* You can also specify the script by name using --script "SCRIPT-NAME" or a pattern such as --script "ftp*", which would include ftp-brute.
+* Can also specify the script by name.
-* If you are unsure what a script does, you can open the script file with a text reader, such as less, or a text editor.
+  * `--script 'SCRIPT-NAME'`.
-* In the case of ftp-brute, it states: “Performs brute force password auditing against FTP servers.”
+  * Pattern such as `--script "ftp*"`.
-* You have to be careful as some scripts are pretty intrusive.
+    * This would include ftp-brute.
-* Moreover, some scripts might be for a specific server and, if chosen at random, will waste your time with no benefit.
+* Open the script file with a text reader if unsure what a script does.
-* As usual, make sure that you are authorised to launch such tests on the target server.
+* Some scripts are pretty intrusive.
-* Let’s consider a benign script, http-date, which we guess would retrieve the http server date and time, and this is indeed confirmed in its description: “Gets the date from HTTP-like services.
+* Some scripts might be for a specific server and if chosen at random will waste time with no benefit.
-* Also, it prints how much the date differs from local time…” On the AttackBox, we execute sudo nmap -sS -n --script "http-date" 10.10.34.180 as shown in the console below.
+* Make sure that there is written authorisation to launch such tests on the target server.
 ```
 sudo nmap -sS -n --script "http-date" 10.10.34.180